Unconventional warfare (United States)

-In United States military doctrine, unconventional warfare (abbreviated UW) is one of the core activities of irregular warfare.
+In US military doctrine, unconventional warfare (abbreviated UW) is one of the core activities of irregular warfare.
 Unconventional warfare is essentially support provided by the military to a foreign insurgency or resistance.
 The legal definition of UW is:

 U.S. Department of Defense UW mission

 UW was the first mission assigned to United States Army Special Forces when they were formed in 1952; they now have additional missions, including foreign internal defense (FID).
 In the United States, "special forces" refers specifically to the United States Army Special Forces (SF), as opposed to the usage in most other countries, where "special forces" refers to the range of unit types that the U.S. calls "special operations forces" controlled by the United States Special Operations Command (USSOCOM).
 SF units are tasked with seven primary missions: